Protecting Mopheads and Lacecaps in Winter

 WARNING: Luc Balemans, a hydrangea expert in Belgium, warns that some winter covers (similar to the one at the left) may rub the ends off the branches in windy weather and, in turn, rub off the bloom buds.
 These all-important bloom buds on branch ends should be protected with a layer of leaves or other material before covering.

 As mentioned above, leaves often settle during the winter, leaving delicate buds exposed.
 One gardener suggests that oak leaves are particularly effective insulation since they do not pack down like other material.
 Another gardener recommended keeping extra bags of leaves in an area where they will not freeze.
 These can then be used to refresh the leaf insulation as it settles over the winter.
+For those that don't have time to go to your local garden center or looking for something a little cheaper we were able to find some good options online.

 Protecting Hydrangeas in Ontario, Canada